Quiet Fire

 • Wa (balance) and coherent symmetry reduce visual fatigue; perception can rest and then re-engage.

-• Shizen (naturalness) and biophilic cues—wood, stone, leaf, light—regulate arousal and restore attention.
+• Shizen (naturalness) and biophilic cues—wood, stone, leaf, light—regulate senses and restore attention.

-Practically: clear the desk, dim the UI, pick one reference, mute the phone, breathe.
+Practically: clear the desk, dim the screen, mute the phone (or throw it out the window), breathe.
 The room becomes an externalized attentional policy: fewer decisions that aren’t about the music; more bandwidth for the ones that are.
 A minimalist environment is not sterile—it’s fertile.
 It restores the mind’s signal-to-noise ratio.

 IV.
 Listening as an Ethical Stance